Alfie Darling: Production

+Patrick Mower says Ken Hughes offered him the role and Mower was going to play it, but then the producer's "12 year old daughter" saw Alan Price on Top of the Pops and recommended Price play the role.
+Price's casting was announced in June 1974.
+Price was a singer who had featured prominently in O Lucky Man!
+(1973) but who had not acted in a film before.
+Price said, "When I was first offered the part I had to weigh up the odds of what sort of job I could do.
+I came to the conclusion that with plenty of assistance from the director and a little help from some of my friends I could win through."

+Filming started 27 August 1974 and took place in London, Brighton and Southampton, in addition to two weeks' filming in Le Havre, France.

 Critical reception

-The film was described by one reviewer as a "prize catastrophe".
-He was critical of Price's performance and described the idea of making him a leading man as "misbegotten".
-Time Out called the film "an advert with no product to sell".
+The film was described by a Punch reviewer as a "prize catastrophe".
+He was critical of Price's performance and described the idea of making him a leading man as "misbegotten."

+Time Out called the film "an advert with no product to sell."

 The Monthly Film Bulletin criticised the film's "coarse triviality."

-Derek Malcolm in The Guardian wrote that the film was "pitched... on the level of Confessions of a Window Cleaner."
+Derek Malcolm in The Guardian wrote that the film was "pitched. .. on the level of Confessions of a Window Cleaner (1974)" and said it was "regrettably difficult to find many kind words to say about" the movie.

-Filmink said it "suffers very, very, very badly in comparison to the original, which turned Michael Caine into a star (you may feel differently if you like Alan Price)."
+FilmInk said it "suffers very, very, very badly in comparison to the original, which turned Michael Caine into a star (you may feel differently if you like Alan Price)."